Zygomatic Implants · Hospital-Based Surgery · Head of Implantology Dr. Tran Thanh Phong · Last reviewed May 2026

 First 2 Weeks

-Soft food, no smoking, no straws, no vigorous nose blowing for 4 weeks.
+Soft food only.
+No smoking.
+No straws or vigorous nose blowing for 4 weeks.
 Antibiotics, pain relief and a saline nasal spray as prescribed.
-Provisional bridge in place throughout.
+Provisional fixed bridge in place throughout.

-Provisional worn while implants integrate.
-Soft-to-normal diet progression.
+Soft-to-normal diet progression as healing allows.
 WhatsApp check-ins with our team if you have travelled home.
+Local dentist (any country) can perform recall cleanings.

-Brush twice daily with a soft toothbrush.
+Brush twice daily with a soft brush.
 A water flosser is essential, full-arch bridges have hard-to-reach undersides.
 Interdental brushes around each implant head.

 Every 6 Months

-Professional cleaning, soft-tissue check around each implant, visual inspection.
-Annual CBCT review at year 1 and every 5 years thereafter for monitoring.
+Professional cleaning, soft-tissue check around each implant, visual bridge inspection.
+Annual CBCT at year 1, then every 5 years for long-term monitoring.

 The International Zygomatic Journey

 Zygomatic patients almost always travel for treatment, the procedure is performed in relatively few centres worldwide.
-Picasso operates a structured pathway designed for international cases.
+Picasso operates a structured pathway designed for international cases, with most patients completing treatment in two trips.

-Initial consultation by video.
-CBCT scan ideally provided from your local clinic in advance, or scheduled for day 1 in Vietnam.
+Video consultation.
+CBCT scan provided from your local clinic in advance, or scheduled for day 1 in Vietnam.
 Medical history and cardiology clearance reviewed before you fly.

-Arrival, hospital consultation, blood work, anaesthesiology review, CBCT (if not already done), surgery in the hospital theatre, recovery, provisional bridge fitting, follow-up review before flying home.
+Hospital consultation, blood work, anaesthesiology review, CBCT if not already done, surgery in the hospital theatre, recovery, provisional bridge fitted, follow-up review before flying home.

-Final impression, definitive bridge fabricated and fitted, full case file delivery, implant serial numbers, final radiographs, follow-up schedule recommended.
+Digital impression, definitive fixed bridge fabricated and fitted, full case file handover with implant serial numbers, final radiographs and recall schedule.

 Risks & Success Rates: Honestly

 Zygomatic surgery has a different risk profile to conventional implants.
-Here is what the literature reports and how Picasso minimises every avoidable risk.
+Here's what the literature reports, what can go wrong, and how Picasso minimises every avoidable risk.

 Documented Success Rate

-Long-term clinical literature reports zygomatic implant survival above 95 percent at 10 years in trained hands, comparable to conventional implant survival.
-The technique has been documented since 1998 with extensive published outcomes data.
+Long-term clinical literature reports zygomatic implant survival above 95% at 10 years in trained hands, comparable to conventional implant survival.
+The technique has been documented since 1998 with extensive published outcomes data, including the Brånemark Novum protocol and modern variations.

 Specific Risks of Zygoma

 Sinusitis (the most common, typically managed with antibiotics or rare surgical revision).
 Nerve injury (rare with CBCT planning).
 Orbit involvement (extremely rare with experienced surgeons).
-Implant failure (rare, comparable to conventional).
+Implant failure (rare, comparable to conventional implants).

 How We Minimise Risk

 CBCT 3D planning of every zygomatic trajectory before surgery.
-Hospital-based theatre.
-Qualified anaesthesiologist on-site.
-Surgery performed only by Dr. Evans, our trained zygomatic specialist.
+Hospital-based operating theatre.
+Qualified anaesthesiologist on-site from induction to recovery.
+Surgery co-led by Dr. Phong and Dr. Evans.
 Genuine Nobel Biocare or Straumann fixtures only.

 If Something Goes Wrong